couleur-tweak-tips/CTT/docs/video-and-renders/obs/nvenc.md

 Leave Max-B-frames to 0 in this context.

 </div>
+1. :material-account-question: Why not Fragmented MP4/MKV?
+.mkv and fragmented .mp4 will require remuxing to work in certain programs, there's no point in adding more steps to your workflow.
+(If a power outage or similar happens, you'll only lose footage that was being saved aas it happened.)
-1. :material-account-question: Why should you use H.264?
+2. :material-account-question: Why should you use H.264?
-It's cool, idk man
+HEVC is more efficient and harder to encode. (worse performance!)
+Same goes for AV1 on the RTX 40 series.
+3. :material-account-question: Why should I only use 1?
+Having multiple Audio Tracks enabled will impact performance quite a bit, and sometimes it'll say "Stopping Recording..." forever.

-### Best filesize
+### Smallest filesize